 Some investors are more eager to grab this type of investment because of the short maturity periods, which tend to be less than a year.
 Converting or liquidating these investments into cash is much easier than is the case with longer-term securities.

 Marketable securities are characterized by:

-- Having a strong secondary market that makes for liquid buy and sell transactions, as well as render an accurate price valuation for investors
+Having a strong secondary market that makes for liquid buy and sell transactions, as well as rendering an accurate price valuation for investors

 Naturally, the suitability of investments in marketable securities will depend on the investment strategy of the investor or the firm.
 Marketable securities will often have lower returns compared to longer-period or open-ended investments such as stocks.
 Since the marketable security is only held for a year or less, there is a lower maturity risk and liquidity risk built into the product.